min2ha/ukwa-site/content/target/66396/index.en.md

   "start_date": "2018-05-31T09:00:00Z"
 }

-# Association of Physical and Natural Therapists (APNT)

 The APNT is a national multidisciplinary organisation established in 1986 by Mario Paul Cassar DO with the aim of representing practitioners of complementary medicine who have reached the requisite standards of training and education.